teaching-on-testbeds/k8s-ml/deploy_app/index.md

 Here,

 -   `-d` is for detach mode - so we can leave it running int he background.
--   `-p` is to assign the mapping between "incoming request port" and "container port'.
+-   `-p` is to assign the mapping between "incoming request port" (32000) and "container port' (5000).

 You can see the list of running containers with